Wendy-Tabitha/ascii-artist/README.md

 The program includes several banner formats for graphical representation using ASCII characters:

+* shadow
+* standard
-* Shadow
+* thinkertoy
-* Standard
+* asteric
-* Thinkertoy
+* lean

-* The program automatically takes the banner format of Standard, but if the user wants to using other graphical representation, the banner format desired should be the third arguement.
+>  The program automatically takes the banner format of `standard`, but if the user wants to using other graphical representation, the banner format desired should be the third arguement.

 ## Usage
 ```bash